neorning97/Master-s-thesis/README.md

 ### Chrom3D pipeline

-The `chrom3d/` folder contains a Nextflow pipeline for running Chrom3D.
+The `chrom3d/` folder contains a Nextflow pipeline for running Chrom3D, based on the [chrom3d-nf](https://github.com/robomics/chrom3d-nf) workflow by Rossini R. Full setup and configuration instructions are available in that repository's README.
-See the README files inside `chrom3d/subworkflows/nchg/` for the source and citation of the NCHG subworkflow.

 ```bash
 # Install Nextflow